astraw/stdeb/README.rst

 --------

-* Create a package for all Python versions supported by pycentral.
+* Create a package for all Python versions supported by python-support.
 (Limiting this range is possible with the ``XS-Python-Version:`` config option.)

 * Automatic conversion of Python package names into valid Debian